A QR code does not function or scan properly for several reasons.

-It contains a short URL stored in the QR code generator online that redirect,s the end-users to the destination information once scanned; thus, it avoids overcrowding your codes.
+It contains a short URL stored in the QR code generator online that redirects the end-users to the destination information once scanned; thus, it avoids overcrowding your codes.

 The codes need to be readable, and size is important for more points of view.

-5. Consider the right size of the QR Code
+5. Consider the right size of the QR code

-But of course, when you print them on billboards, say, for example, 20 meters (65 feet) from where a passer-by would be scanning, it would probably need to be about 2 meters (6.5 feet) across.
+But of course, when you print them on billboards, say, 20 meters (65 feet) from where a passer-by would be scanning, it would probably need to be about 2 meters (6.5 feet) across.

-If you are doubtful about the size of your QR code, just print them in bigger sizes just to be safe and always test them.
+If you are doubtful about the size of your QR code, just print them in bigger sizes to be safe and always test them.

 6. Strategic placement of your QR code

 Make it eye-level so your scanners’ eyes will go straight to the QR code.

-7. You entered the wrong
+7. You entered the wrong data

-Sometimes there are little typos in your URL that break your QR code, or maybe it is linked to a website that no longer exists.
-Check for broken links as well.
+Sometimes there are little typos in your URL that break your QR code, or it may be linked to a website that no longer exists.

 8. Expired QR code

-If you generate your QR code in static, which is free to create, most QR code generators do not provide unlimited scans of the QR code, and they will expire.
+If you generate your QR code in static, which is free to create, most QR code generators do not provide unlimited QR code scans, and they will expire.

-10. The QR code is over-stylize
+10. The QR code is over-customized

-Customization surely adds to your personal branding, but overdoing it makes the QR code undetectable by QR code readers.
+Customization surely adds to your branding, but overdoing it results in an invalid QR code, undetectable by QR code readers.

-There is an axiom that goes "less is more.”
+There is an axiom that goes, “Less is more.”

 - The QR codes are inverted in colors